dsasacramento/dsasacramento.github.io/_pages/resources/bylaws.md

 This class structure means that there is a basic conflict of interest between those sectors with enormous economic power and the vast majority of the population.

 ## Meetings.
 Sacramento DSA will hold a minimum of four General Membership Meetings annually.
-The General Membership will elect Local officers and may adopt an annual budget.
+The General Membership will elect local officers and may adopt an annual budget.
 In general, it is the highest legislative body of the Local.

 The Steering Committee will set the agenda for General Membership Meetings.